-Hamline Votes Student Worker: Included in our student representatives for the Hamline Votes Committee, we will hire a Hamline Votes Student worker who will be paid for their work on the committee.
+- Hamline Votes Student Workers: Included in our student representatives for the Hamline Votes Committee, we will hire 1-2 Civic Engagement Student Leads for Hamline Votes Student, who will be paid for their work on the committee.
 This student will receive a dedicated wage and work 5-10 hours a week.
-This student is responsible for:

-- Recording and disseminating Hamline Votes meeting minutes - Designing all marketing tools for the Hamline Votes campaign - Managing and maintaining Hamline Votes website, emails, and social media - Tabling and presenting in FYSem and political science classes - Coordinating collaborations between Hamline Votes, HUSC, student groups, Faculty Council, and HUSA - Develop materials to create and disseminate the Hamline Votes 2024 Report and Evaluation
+This student is responsible for: - Recording and disseminating Hamline Votes meeting minutes - Designing all marketing tools for the Hamline Votes campaign - o Managing and maintaining Hamline Votes website, emails, and social media - Tabling and presenting in FYSem and political science classes - Coordinating collaborations between Hamline Votes, HUSC, student groups, Faculty Council, and HUSA - Develop materials to create and disseminate the Hamline Votes 2024 Report and Evaluation - Hamline Undergraduate Student Congress (HUSC): The governing body of students and student organizations at Hamline.
+This organization is made up of elected and appointed officials working to improve students' experience with a budget provided by the University. - Hamline Student Orgs and Athletic Teams

-Hamline Student Orgs:

-• Hamline Undergraduate Student Congress (HUSC): The governing body of students and student organizations at Hamline.
-This organization is made up of elected and appointed officials working to improve students' experience with a budget provided by the University.